syh7/DnDwiki/src/main/resources/parsed/inquisitors/arc 2/session 7 - eyeing up keys.md

     - 45 pound food = 15 food rations
     - 30 gallons water = 75 water rations (1 barrel)

-- Try and find prison because Idris will be there
+- Try and find prison because Idrisse will be there
 - Prison is tower on small island near dock, only bridge to get there
-- plan: just walk up and ask to get Idris free
+- plan: just walk up and ask to get Idrisse free

 + The closer we get, the more magic is clamped
-+ Persuade guards to let us talk to warden Keys
++ Persuade guards to let us talk to [Warden Keys](https://bookstack.hemels.me/books/Inquisitors/page/sandhaven#Warden%20Keys)

 - Only allow Sylraen to go through
 - Convince them [Sotark](https://bookstack.hemels.me/books/Inquisitors/page/sotark) is his assistant and Sylraen need him